alan-turing-institute/cvd-net-website/src/content/events/cardiac-digital-twin-summer-school-2025.md

 - **Can I attend online?** Unfortunately, due to the nature of the sessions, attendance is only possible in-person.
 - **Can I attend only a few selected sessions?** CaDiTSS is designed for participants to attend it in full, and it is expected that participants will participate in all sessions.
 The objective is to provide training that enables participants to engage in cardiac digital twins research effectively.
 By attending all sessions, participants will gain insight into multiple and crucial issues for the advancement of this field.
 - **Is catering provided?** Yes, lunch will be provided alongside tea and coffee during the sessions.
 Upon registration you will be asked about any dietary requirements you may have.
 - **Is there any accessibility support available?** We can consider requests for reasonable adjustments.
-Upon registration, attendees will be asked about their accessibility requirements.
+Attendees will be asked about their accessibility requirements following their place offer.
 - **What is our definition of an Early Career Researcher?** Early career researchers are usually defined by a number of years from their PhD submission (e.g. 7 years following submission of a PhD thesis).
 We are not establishing a rigid criteria based on career stage for attendance.
 This information is only to provide general guidance about the attendee’s level of experience the summer school is likely to be relevant for.
 Anyone, independently of their career stage can apply to attend, but be mindful that it may not be suitable for senior positions like Senior Lecturers or Professors.